Hard Money Lenders of Myrtle Beach

 Frequently Asked Questions

-What is a bridge loan and when should I use one?
+What is a bridge loan and when does it make sense for a Grand Strand investor?

-What do you require for a bridge loan exit strategy?
+What exit strategies do you consider credible for a Grand Strand bridge loan?

-Can I extend my bridge loan if my exit takes longer than expected?
+What happens if my bridge loan exit takes longer than the original term?

 Finance Your Bridge Loans